cloudspace/zip_recruiter/README.md

 There is a bug in Thor (see
-[issue 261](https://github.com/wycats/thor/issues/261)) where the help command for a subcommand will display the subcommand with underscores if the class is CamelCase.
-E.g., `$ ziprecruiter jobalerts` shows `ziprecruiter job_alerts` in the help command's output.
+[issue 261](https://github.com/wycats/thor/issues/261)) where the help command for a subcommand will display the wrong name for the subcommand due to the way it generates the help output.
+E.g., `$ ziprecruiter jobalerts` shows `ziprecruiter c_l_i` in the output.